SASIKUMAR2603/EarthquakeManagement/README.md

 # EarthquakeManagement

-### Using Colab i have Analyze and visualized the Data from Earthquak Dataset
+### Using Colab i have Analyze and visualized the Data from Earthquake Dataset